JuergenGutsch/blog/_source/_posts/2019-09-30-aspnetcore30-blazor-clientside.md

 In the last post we had a quick look into Blazor Server Side, which doesn't really differ on the hosting level.
 This is a regular ASP.NET Core application that will run on a web server.
 Blazor Client Site on the other hand differs for sure, because it doesn't need a web server, it completely runs in the browser.

 Microsoft compiled the Mono runtime into a WebAssembly.
 With this, it is possible to execute .NET Assemblies natively inside the WebAssembly in the browser.
 This doesn't need a web serve.
 There is no HTTP traffic between the browser and a server part anymore.
+Except you are fetching data from a remote service.

 ## Let's have a look at the HostBuilder